Jeffdude/Jurassic-Minecraft-Mod/README.md

 Jurassic-Minecraft-Mod
 ======================

 A small hobby project, who knows how long it will take.
+Mainly just to learn modding.

+Special Thanks:

+Minecraftforge.net
+Github.com/Pahimar